dsohk/rancher-devsecops-workshop/docs/part-1.md

 * Anchore (approx 3/4 mins)
 * Sonarqube (approx < 6 mins)

-1) If you are not already logged into Harbor VM then run the script `ssh-mylab-harbor.sh` script), else skip to step 2
+1) If you are not already logged into Harbor VM then run the script `ssh-mylab-harbor.sh` script, else skip to step 2

 ```
 ./ssh-mylab-harbor.sh